2024 Canal Clean Sweep Volunteers

 CCA Field School

-Annually, in late spring, the CCA holds a half-day field school for local 4th grade students.
+Annually, in late spring, the CCA holds a half-day field school geared for 4th grade students (but can accommodate all elementary to middle school grades, including summer recreation groups, church groups, private schools, and home school groups).
 Madison, Sherburne-Earlville, Brookfield, and Morrisville-Eaton Central Schools have participated in the CCA field school in the previous years.
 Together with their teachers and chaperones, they come to the Towpath Trail to learn about history, nature, and conservation.
 The CCA field school is arranged in stations for the students to rotate through.
 Motts donates Motts brand applesauce and apple juice as snacks for the participants.

 Example Stations include: